 Like the effective tax rate, the total tax burden as a percentage of GDP has remained virtually unchanged over the past five decades.
 In 2009, when the top marginal tax rate was 35 percent, the total tax burden for U.S. taxpayers equaled 24 percent of GDP.
 In 1965, when the top marginal rate was 70 percent, the tax burden was 24.7 percent of GDP, almost exactly the same.
 The tax burden peaked in 2000 at 29.5 percent[sources: Calabresi and Tax Policy Center].

 Why do we continue to pay roughly the same amount in taxes, even though the marginal tax rates have changed considerably?
 The best answer is that tax law is constantly changing and accountants in different decades have exploited different tax loopholes -- numerous tax breaks, credits, subsidies, deductible income and expenses -- to maintain a steady effective tax rate even as marginal rates fluctuate [source: Kocieniewski].

-For lots more information on income tax and accounting, explore the related links on the next page.
+For lots more information on income tax and accounting, explore the related links below.

 - How Income Taxes Work

 - How Business Accounting Works